GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 Not everyone likes the term `topic` as a generalized way of referring to a bug or a feature, but it does make things a bit simplier.

-Hopefully this will help in organizing your git repos.
+I hope that this will help in organizing your git repos.